Flu Lab Communications Guidelines

 We fully support our funding recipients in announcing new funding or support through press releases.
 When referencing our organization in your press release, please adhere to the following guidelines:

-Press Release Announcements: You are welcome to issue a press release announcing new funding and a project's accomplishments.
-Please make sure to reference our support of your project accurately.
+• Press Release Announcements: You are welcome to issue a press release announcing new funding and a project's accomplishments.
+Please make sure to accurately reference our support for your project.

-Guidelines for Acknowledgment: Our organization has specific language for how we should be mentioned.
-Please see the Guidelines section above for our specific guidance—it is the same for any public-facing communication medium.
+• Guidelines for Acknowledgment: Our organization has specific language for how we should be mentioned.
+Please see the Guidelines section above for our specific guidance—it applies to any public-facing communication medium.

-Review Timeline: We kindly request that all materials be shared with us at casey@theflulab.org and julie@theflulab.org two weeks in advance of submission to allow for a thorough review.
-In most cases, we will provide feedback and/or approval more quickly, but please factor in this timeline when planning your submissions and communications.
+• Review Timeline: We kindly request that all materials be shared with us at casey@theflulab.org and julie@theflulab.org two weeks in advance of submission to allow for a thorough review.
+In most cases, we will provide feedback and/or approval more quickly, but please factor this timeline into your planning for all submissions and communications.

-Editorial Input: We are happy to provide feedback if you desire editorial input on your press release or other larger pieces of writing.
+• Editorial Input: We are happy to provide feedback if you would like editorial input on your press release or other longer pieces of writing.
 We want to ensure that all messaging aligns with our organization’s values and goals, even though our aim is to have public materials focused on you and the work we are supporting.

 Use of Flu Lab Logo